JetBrains/kotlin-web-site/docs/topics/functions.md

 )
 ```

-You can skip all the ones with default values:
+You can disregard all of the ones with default values:

 ```kotlin
 reformat("This is a long String!")
 ```

-You are also able to skip specific arguments with default values, rather than omitting them all.
-However, after the first
-skipped argument, you must name all subsequent arguments:
+You can also skip specific arguments with default values rather than omitting all of them.
+After the first skipped argument, however, you must name all subsequent arguments:

 ```kotlin
 reformat("This is a short String!", upperCaseFirstLetter = false, wordSeparator = '_')
 ```

-You can pass a [variable number of arguments (`vararg`)](#variable-number-of-arguments-varargs) with names using the
+Using the'spread' operator, you can pass a [variable number of arguments ('vararg')](#variable-number-of-arguments-varargs) with names:
-`spread` operator:

 ```kotlin
 fun foo(vararg strings: String) { /*...*/ }